Have you ever asked yourself How to Restore your iPhone from a backup you took a while ago?

 Is it safe to restore my iPhone?

 It is normally a great idea to restore your iPhone if you’re planning on transferring it to someone else or if your iPhone is experiencing a lag of sorts making it slow.

-Wiping your iPhone clean will get rid of all your data including your personal files and photos.
+Wiping your iPhone clean will get rid of all your data including your files and photos.
 This even removes any bugs or software glitches in your iPhone.
 Check out our guide on How to Restore your iPhone for more details.

 Does restoring an iPhone from backup delete everything?

-Yes, basically restoring from a backup will wipe all your iPhones current content and replace it with what’s in the backup file.
+Yes, restoring from a backup will wipe all your iPhones current content and replace it with what’s in the backup file.
 Check out our guide on How to Restore your iPhone for more details.

 Alan Urban is the Editor-in-chief of Stupid Apple Rumours and often proclaims that he’s ” Apple’s number one fan.”

 In addition to keeping up with the latest Apple news, he also reviews Apple products and creates user-friendly guides.
 When not subjecting Apple Devices to crazy stress tests, he’s usually playing games on Apple Arcade